atom0s/XiPackets/world/server/0x0031/README.md

 ### `itemnum`

-_An array of item ids that represent the required ingrediants to make this recipe._
+_An array of item ids that represent the required ingredients to make this recipe._

 ### `itemcount`

-_An array of item counts that represent the required ingrediants to make this recipe._
+_An array of item counts that represent the required ingredients to make this recipe._

 ### `Type`